rizinorg/book/src/visual_mode/visual_disassembly.md

 ## Visual Configuration Editor

 This HUD can be accessed using the `e` key in visual mode.
-The editor allows you to easily examine and change radare2's configuration.
+The editor allows you to easily examine and change rizin's configuration.
 For example, if you want to change something about the disassembly display, select `asm` from the list, navigate to the item you wish to modify it, then select it by hitting `Enter`.
 If the item is a boolean variable, it will toggle, otherwise you will be prompted to provide a new value.